-Santa Arias is Professor of Latin American Literatures and Cultures and Director of the Center for Latin American and Caribbean Studies.
-Her current teaching and research highlight the critical importance of space and place in cultural products produced under colonialism.
-She deploys a comparative perspective for the study of early modern Iberian global engagements with a particular focus on historical narratives, cartography and other forms of representation.
-Her commitment to transdisciplinary research and critical thinking distinguish her training of students and her contributions to the advancement of scholarship in colonial studies.
+Santa Arias received her PhD from the University of Wisconsin-Madison.
+She joined the faculty in Spanish and Portuguese in 2008 and also holds a courtesy appointment in Latin American and Caribbean Studies.
+Her research and teaching interests are in the areas of colonial/postcolonial studies, global coloniality, and the new emerging field of Geo-Humanities.
+Her work focuses on the critical importance of space and place in cultural products produced under colonialism.
+She deploys a comparative perspective for the study of colonial global engagements with a particular interest on issues of identity, nature and culture, and spatiality.
+Her commitment to interdisciplinary and transdisciplinary approaches distinguishes her training of students and contribution to the advancement of scholarship in Hispanic studies.

 She has published numerous essays in academic journals and edited volumes.
 Her books include Retórica, historia y polémica: Bartolomé de las Casas y la tradición intelectual renacentista (2001) and four co-edited volumes: Mapping Colonial Spanish America: Places and Commonplaces of Identity, Culture, and Experience (2002), Approaches to Teaching the Writings of Bartolomé de las Casas (2008), The Spatial Turn: Interdisciplinary Perspectives (2008), and Coloniality, Religion, and the Law in the Early Iberian World (2013).
 Her second monograph, (forthcoming), The Nature of Empire: Geo/graphing the Tropics during the Enlightenment, explores the centrality of geographical thinking in late colonial discourses on the tropical Americas.
 For this book project, she was awarded a National Endowment for the Humanities Fellowship and a CIES/Fulbright Fellowship to Colombia.